logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 The following guide will walk you through how to get your Tracing account token and how to configure and send your Helm chart to Logz.io.

+The main repository for Logz.io helm charts are [logzio-helm](https://github.com/logzio/logzio-helm).

 #### _Send traces from Kubernetes_

 {:.no_toc}